google/fonts/knowledge/modules/choosing_type/lessons/a_checklist_for_choosing_type/content.md

 ## 4. The fonts are usable in the situation(s) required

-As well as features being technically present in the files, there are a couple more final considerations when it comes to [type pairing](INSERT_URL) and font licensing:
+As well as features being technically present in the files, there are a couple more final considerations when it comes to [pairing type](/topics/pairing_type) and font [licensing](/glossary/licensing):

 ### If serving as a secondary typeface to a primary choice, there’s a suitable balance between distinction and harmony

 The single biggest challenge we face when pairing type is choosing a secondary typeface that’s different enough from our primary choice, but not too different.
 Jason Santa Maria, in his book, “On Web Typography,” refers to this as the balance between distinction and harmony:

-“[...] you need to choose typefaces that don’t compete too much with each other, but aren’t so similar as to be indistinguishable. [...]
+> “[...] you need to choose typefaces that don’t compete too much with each other, but aren’t so similar as to be indistinguishable. [...]
 When in doubt […] pair a serif and a sans serif.
 This provides you with what are likely the two most flexible kinds of typefaces, and nearly guarantees you have sufficient variation.”

 <figure>